 We here at Everybodydoesit feel it is our duty to not only provide the best range of smoking utensils and apparatus; but to also act as a consistently reliable source of information to educate our consumers on the products they are buying.

 In the case of bongs, glass has been chosen as the primary material for a number of reasons, all involving your five main senses.
-Let’s take a look at each one and explore in more detail.

 While glass is quite commonly seen as one of the most fragile materials for smoking apparatus, glass that is used for bongs and pipes is not.
 Glass specifically used for bongs goes through a process known as annealing, meaning the glass is considerably strengthened.
 Glass is among the most easily moulded and fastest produced materials for bongs and pipes.
 Naturally manufacturers prefer to use it than other materials.